What Are My Negative Emotions Telling Me?

 As we learn to interpret the messages encoded within our negative emotions, we develop greater empathy and compassion for ourselves and others.

-Rather than harshly judging ourselves for experiencing difficult sentinments, we offer ourselves the same kindness and understanding we would extend to a dear friend in distress.
+Rather than harshly judging ourselves for experiencing difficult sentiments, we offer the same kindness and understanding we would extend to a dear friend in distress.

 Through self-compassion, we create a nurturing inner environment conducive to healing and growth, fostering a deeper sense of connection and belonging.